JoshMarino/gazebo_and_ros_control/README.md

 ```
 and CMakeLists.txt.

-In our subpackage, we created new .xacro, .gazebo, .yaml, _control.launch and _world.launch files for the RRRBot.
+In our subpackage, we created new .xacro, .gazebo, .yaml, _control.launch and _world.launch files to work with the RRRBot.
+The one thing that does not require any change is the name of the world to be launched.
+This part in the _world.launch file remains the same: ' <arg name="world_name" value="$(find rrbot_gazebo)/worlds/rrbot.world"/>'.

+For all other files, rrbot was modified to rrrbot, and the package name and file path were amended.

 1. Step 1:
 To create an extra link, the robot definition has to be modified.
 This will require updating the .gazebo, .rviz, and .xacro files to account for the new link and joint pair.